 HV-CMOS is the right choice of technology, since standard monolithic active pixel sensors (MAPS) are not radiation tolerant enough to survive months or even years of continuous in-beam operation, while hybrid detectors exceed the material budget and are inhomogeneous affecting the beam (bumps).

-We have designed four pixel chips: HitPix1, a small test chip with in-pixel hit-counting electronics.
-HitPix2 is larger and with improved frontend for highest rates.
-HitPixInt integrates the deposited charge.
-All share a frame based readout and the ability to calculate the projection of the beam profile on-chip.
-The sensors have been successfully tested at the Heidelberg Ion-Beam Therapy Center (HIT) in a medical beam and in the magnetic field of an MRI-machine.
+We have designed and produced a series of test chips.
+The latest version, HitPix3, was used to build a 5x5 chip detector matrix.
+Its has been successfully tested in the beam of Heidelberg Ion Therapy Center and will remain there for further studies.